llafuente/flang/readme.md

 ### libfl_ast

-Functions to create and manage AST
+Functions to create and manipulate AST

 ### libfl_parser

 Functions to parse files/string into AST with flang syntax.

+Use Bison/Flex.

 ### libfl_typesystem

-Functions to validate and augment AST.
+Functions to validate and transform AST.
 At the end, everything has a type and can be safely codegen.

 ### libfl_codegen_c